Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-implicit.md

 What if the `GetData` method were changed to return an `IEnumerable<int>`?
 The person making this change may be forced to then _cascade_ this change to the `Explicit` method too.
 By using `var` in the _implicit_ method, I maximise compatibility with unimportant changes in lower level components.

 Consider the case in which you are not the author of the `GetData` method, instead it is brought in by NuGet or reference to a third party assembly.
-Updating versions in the _Explicit_ case appears to be a nightmare with potentially thousands of annoying cast exceptions, which may lead to skipping the update.
-How many future updates will you skip?
-What if not updating means a critical security issue is not addressed?
+Updating versions in the _Explicit_ case could appear to be a nightmare with potentially thousands of annoying cast exceptions, in turn leading to skipping the update.. leading to future updates being skipped?
+What if that skipped update would have patched a critical security issue?
 Ok, too many _whatifs_ and assumptions...

 #### Manual Verification